 Accounting for Contingent Litigation Liabilities: What You Disclose Can Be Used Against You

-I propose an accounting regulatory disclosure model that uses publicly-available data to provide noisy, but useful estimates of class action securities litigation damages in fraud on the market cases that does not require full disclosure of sensitive private information about the firm’s internal assessment of litigation merits.
+Investment analysts require information on potential losses from contingent liabilities such as litigation expenses.
+However, revelation of the firm’s private estimates of the probability of loss and possible legal damages can be detrimental to the firm by encouraging litigation and increasing the costs of settlement.
+Using a model of rational noisy information disclosure, I propose an accounting regulatory disclosure model that uses publicly-available data to provide noisy, but useful estimates of litigation damages without requiring full disclosure of sensitive private information about the firm’s assessment of litigation merits.
 However, a collective action constraint prevents firms from voluntarily utilizing this information-enhancing solution without regulation to coordinate accounting disclosure requirements.
-I show that accounting requirements could be revised to induce mutually beneficial information disclosures that would improve the information content in financial statements with regard to contingent litigation liabilities in fraud on the market suits.

 JEL Classification: M41, K41, G30